awsdocs/amazon-ec2-user-guide/doc_source/burstable-credits-baseline-concepts.md

 **Note**
 T2 Standard instances also earn launch credits\.
 Launch credits do not count towards the CPU credit balance limit\.
 If a T2 Standard instance has not spent its launch credits, and remains idle over a 24\-hour period while accruing earned credits, its CPU credit balance appears as over the limit\.
 For more information, see [Launch Credits](burstable-performance-instances-standard-mode.md#launch-credits)\.
 T3 instances do not earn launch credits\.
-T3 instances launch as `unlimited` by default, and therefore can burst immediately upon start without needing launch credits\.
+These instances launch as `unlimited` by default, and therefore can burst immediately upon start without any launch credits\.

 **Accrued CPU Credits Life Span**
 CPU credits on a running instance do not expire\.